 There will be no interruptions to trash, recycling or green waste pick-up services.
-The Spring Clean Up is currently scheduled from Monday, April 27, 2020 to Saturday, May 9, 2020.
+The Spring Clean Up is postponed until further notice.

 Fresno County Resources

-- The Fresno County Public Library, Kingsburg Branch will be closed on Wednesday, March 18, 2020 until further notice.
+- The Fresno County Public Library, Kingsburg Branch is open for limited services.

 - Fresno County Rural Transit Agency will continue regular operations except for college only routes (for example: Kingsburg to/from Reedley College).